-Roasted Balsamic Brussel Sprouts
+Roasted Balsamic Brussels Sprouts

-I am a relatively recent convert to brussel sprouts.
+I am a relatively recent convert to brussels sprouts.
 The first time I had them was at a dinner party a couple years ago.
-I didn’t want to be prejudiced, but I was afraid as the brussel sprouts made their way onto my plate.
+I didn’t want to be prejudiced, but I was afraid as the brussels sprouts made their way onto my plate.
 I took a tentative bite, expecting bitterness.
 To my surprise, they were delicious.
 It may sound like I’m exaggerating, but they were seriously yummy.
-Straight out of the oven, the brussel sprouts were perfectly crispy and slightly salty on the outside.
+Straight out of the oven, the brussels sprouts were perfectly crispy and slightly salty on the outside.
 The inside was piping hot and cooked just enough to have that tender but crunchy texture (think broccoli here).
 I was in love.

 Fast forward to November 2009 at camping in San Clemente with the DG girls.
-We had compulsively bought a giant stalk of brussel sprouts (because it was pretty) and were wondering what to do with it.
+We had compulsively bought a giant stalk of brussels sprouts (because it was pretty) and were wondering what to do with it.
 We decided to improvise.
 We grabbed different ingredients and started chopping.
-We had so many brussel sprouts that we ended up with two foil packets.
+We had so many brussels sprouts that we ended up with two foil packets.
 Both had chopped onions, a couple garlic cloves and a little splash of olive oil.
 At the last minute, we decided to add balsamic vinegar to the second packet.
 We sealed the foil packets and over the fire they went.

-Roasted Balsamic Brussel Sprouts
+Roasted Balsamic Brussels Sprouts

-Yield2-3 servings
+2-3 servings

 Ingredients

-• 2 cups brussel sprouts, halved
+• 2 cups brussels sprouts, halved

-• 1/2 onion, chopped
+• 1/2 medium onion, chopped

 • 2 garlic cloves, crushed

-• 1/8 cup balsamic vinegar
+• 2 tablespoons balsamic vinegar

 Tools

-• Aluminum Foil
+• Foil

 • Knife